 |---|---|---|

-Learn more about Albertus Magnus tuition and fees.
+Find out more about Albertus Magnus College tuition and fees.

-The following table and chart show the ethnic background for students who recently graduated from Albertus Magnus College with a bachelor's in homeland security, law enforcement & firefighting.
+The following table and chart show the ethnic background for students who recently graduated from Albertus Magnus College with a bachelor’s in law enforcement & firefighting.

 | Ethnic Background | Number of Students |